Updated: Dec 20, 2022

 According to a 190+ Pages research report by Facts & Factors, an international market research company; the global Organic Food And Beverages Market in 2019 was approximately USD 220.00 Billion.
 The market is expected to grow at a CAGR of 16% and is anticipated to reach around USD 620.00 Billion by 2026.
 Top market players are Amy's Kitchen Inc., The Hain Celestial Group Inc., Private Label Companies, Organic Valley, General Mills, Inc., Whole Foods Market Inc. and others.

-In an Interview with the Chairman of Tiwala Markt LLC Mr. Wisdom King Adukpo, he stated that as a new entrant in the United States Organic Foods Market, Tiwala Markt LLC with its offices in Delaware and Texas is poised to adopt strategic systems and policies that will position the company to tap into the multibillion-dollar organic food market.
+In an Interview with the Chairman of Tiwala Markt LLC Mr. Wisdom Kobla King, he stated that as a new entrant in the United States Organic Foods Market, Tiwala Markt LLC with its offices in Delaware and Texas is poised to adopt strategic systems and policies that will position the company to tap into the multibillion-dollar organic food market.

 “There are always new ways of doing things, that is why Tiwala is not afraid of the big players in the industry, we don’t usually focus on competition, but are very fixated on partnerships, because we believe the organic market in the US is big enough to accommodate us all.
 As a Ghanaian resident in the United States, I believe it is only right to take advantage of the large arable lands in Ghana to increase our organic foods thresholds for export.”
 He stated.